ob-d/TRUE.Name.Of.God/T.md

         keychain == K[{I}{I}]
         THIS will build length
         until T GET ALL K
-        infact K was never a Key
+        in fact K was never a Key
         but Keychain because:
         as soon as I U I OPEN
         the book: